Super Singer (Tamil TV series): Super Singer season 4

-Season 5
+Super Singer season 5

-The fifth season was hosted by Priyanka Deshpande, Ma Ka Pa Anand, and Bhavna Balakrishnan.
+Airtel Super Singer 5, the fifth season of the Airtel Super Singer show, premiered on 1 June 2015.
+The fifth season was hosted by Makapa Anand, Priyanka Deshpande, and Bhavana Balakrishnan.

-The auditions were held in various parts of Tamil Nadu and were telecast until 3 July.
+The auditions were held in various parts of Tamil Nadu and were telecast until 3 July 2015.
 First-round audition judges included season 3 winner Saisharan, season 4 winner Diwakar, and former contestants from those seasons such as D. Sathyaprakash, Pooja Vaidyanath, Santhosh Hariharan, and Sonia.
 Second and third round audition judges included S. P. Charan, Pushpavanam Kuppusamy, Devan Ekambaram, James Vasanthan, Mahathi, S. Sowmya, and Pop Shalini.
-Zonal audition judges were permanent judges from the junior version of the show, Malgudi Shubha, Mano, and K. S. Chithra.
+Zonal audition judges were permanent judges from the junior version of the show, Malgudi Subha, Mano, and K. S. Chithra.
 A total of 33 contestants were selected for the finals, including local, international, and former contestants.

+Playback singers, P. Unnikrishnan, Srinivas, Mano, and Usha Uthup, were the judges for the fifth season.
 At the finale of the show, contestant Anand Aravindakshan was declared the winner of the season, while contestant Fareedha was declared first runner-up.
 Both finalists were promised an opportunity to sing for one of the upcoming films of music director Santhosh Narayanan.
 Contestant Rajaganapathy was chosen as the judge's choice scoring the highest marks and being declared the second runner-up of the season.

 The season landed in controversy as social media users accused the STAR Vijay Indian TV channel of wrongdoing.
 Social media users expressed concern that audiences who spent time and money to support talented youngsters were the victim of unethical practices and criticised the channel for not being upfront about the fact that the winning contestant was already a professional playback singer - which was defended by the channel.

-Season 6
+Super Singer season 6

-The sixth season of Super Singer 6 was hosted by Ma Ka Pa Anand and Priyanka Deshpande, which ran from 21 January 2018 to 15 July 2018 and was broadcast by Star Vijay.
+Nippon Paint Super Singer 6 was hosted by Makapa Anand and Priyanka Deshpande, which ran from 21 January 2018 to 15 July 2018 and was broadcast by Star Vijay.

-All the episodes of Super singer 6 are available on the OTT platform Hotstar.
+All the episodes of Super Singer 6 are available on the OTT platform Hotstar.

-The Judges Panel include Anuradha Sriram, P. Unnikrishnan, Swetha Mohan, and Benny Dayal.
-A.R.Rahman was the Ambassador for this season.
-The top 6 Finalist were Rakshitha, Sreekanth, Shakthi, Anirudh, Malavika and Senthil Ganesh.
+The judging panel includes, Anuradha Sriram, P. Unnikrishnan, Benny Dayal, and Shweta Mohan.
+A.R.
+Rahman was the Ambassador for this season.
+The top 6 finalists were Rakshitha, Sreekanth, Sakthi, Anirudh, Malavika, and Senthil Ganesh.
 The results of the finale are given as: